 The point covered in (b) above is an issue to be considered because not all IEDs are IEC 61850 compliant since IEC 61850 is a rather new standard.
-Furthermore (b) is important for instances where the input information required is only available via mechanical contacts.
+Furthermore (b) is important for instances where the input information required is only available via mechanical contacts such as in-service or blocked status of relays in a protection relay panel.
 Generally contact information is captured at the BCU and translated into IEC 61850 information.
 But inputs to the BCU may not be allowed in order to separate control functions from protection functions by users.
 In addition, minimising the cable length for contact inputs may be a consideration.

-3.2 Solutions for system configuration
+4.2 Solutions for system configuration

-System integrators need to propose solutions based on the concept of the system configuration described in Subsection 3.1.
+System integrators need to propose solutions based on the concept of the system configuration described in Subsection 4.1.
+It is especially important to minimise the effect of one failure, but at the same time cost effectiveness has to be considered.
+Therefore system integrators should keep the following observations in mind;